ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestSemblance/readme.md

 * https://<i></i>www<i></i>&#46;par<i></i>acme&#46;com/<i></i>foo
 * https://<i></i>www<i></i>&#46;par<i></i>acme&#46;com/<i></i>bar

-You're ready to implement the process, called parrot.
+You're ready to implement the process, called Parrot.

 Parrot takes two parameters and adds them.
 It then takes a key value from a request to the foo endpoint and a key value from the bar endpoint and adds those.